GuilBlack/OpenGLLearningProject/README.md

 For the libraries, I used ImGUI as a debugging in-app interface, GLFW for creating the OpenGL context and reading inputs from the hardware, stb_image for image processing, glm for the maths and spdlog for logging purposes.

 This project is very much a WIP!
+(And the Material class doesn't work.
+I'm thinking about giving it a Data Oriented Design since it will be easier to handle and better for storage.)

 ## What is already in the project?